hatch-lab/ne-rupture/README.md

 `ner annotate path/to/my/experiment-folder --start-over`

 #### Options
-`--skip-graphs` If set, will only output a CSV file; no graphs or videos.
+- `--skip-graphs` If set, will only output a CSV file; no graphs or videos
-`--start-over` Start over with annotation even if you haven’t finished annotating this data set.
+- `--start-over` Start over with annotation even if you haven’t finished annotating this data set